eehh-stanford/formal_demography/animate_schedules.md

 I use the `animate` package to create the gifs.
 Another option would have been `gganimate` which extends the `ggplot2` grammar of graphics to animated images, but I have more experience with `animate`, so that's what I went with. `animate` uses the [ImageMagick](http://www.imagemagick.org/script/index.php) library to create its animations, which may be a turn-off for some people since you need to install it separately.
 Fortunately, it's pretty straightforward to install using either [MacPorts](http://www.macports.org/) or [HomeBrew](https://brew.sh/).

 Simply set up a `for` loop to generate the 85 ASFR curves within a `saveGIF()` command.
-I find that an interval of 0.3 seconds gives a pretty snappy but comprehensible animation.
+I find that an interval of 0.3 seconds gives a pretty snappy but comprehensible.
 Anything much longer makes the animation seem ponderously slow.
 Any quicker and it's hard to relate the changing curves to the historical period.

 ``` r
 library(animation)